 Contract Activity Description (CAD)

 The NC Pre-K Quality Enhancement and Support activity will assist approved NC Pre-K classrooms to ensure sound, high-quality and appropriate services are implemented.
-Supports will include onsite/virtual visits to assess compliance with NC Pre-K program components, such as child screenings, classroom curricula, nutritional practices, and ECERS-R assessments.
+Supports will include onsite/virtual visits to assess compliance with NC Pre-K program components, such as child screenings, classroom curricula, nutritional practices, family engagement, and ECERS-R assessments.
 Supports will also include evaluations of staff-child interaction, room arrangement, discipline, and general classroom supervision.
 Staff will work with administrators to create action plans as needed to guide quality improvements within approved facilities.
 This activity will also support the development and consistent delivery of high-quality services across local NC Pre-K sites through the facilitation of the NC Pre-K Advisory Committee.
 Meals, snacks, and food tastings may be provided, and activities will occur remotely as needed.
 A Coordinator and Quality Improvement Specialist, partially funded through this activity, will deliver program services, with support from the Subsidy Specialist.
 The Subsidy Program Manager will provide oversight and support to the program.
 Staff will provide program support as needed.